dart-lang/site-www/src/libraries/dart-convert.md

 <?code-excerpt replace="/ *\/\/\s+ignore_for_file:[^\n]+\n//g; /(^|\n) *\/\/\s+ignore:[^\n]+\n/$1/g; /(\n[^\n]+) *\/\/\s+ignore:[^\n]+\n/$1\n/g"?>
 <?code-excerpt plaster="none"?>

-## decoding and encoding JSON, UTF-8, and more

 The dart:convert library ([API reference][dart:convert])
 has converters for JSON and UTF-8, as well as support for creating